An analogue of non-interacting quantum field theory in Riemannian signature: Introduction

 The authors gratefully acknowledge support from the National Science Foundation under grant numbers DMS-1953987, DMS-2247004 (AV) and PHY-2014215, PHY-2310429 (MM).
-The authors are also very grateful to Micha\l{} Wrochna for fruitful discussions and for comments on the manuscript, and to Jan Derezi\'{n}ski, Albert Law, and Robert Wald for helpful discussions.
+The authors are also very grateful to Micha{\l} Wrochna for fruitful discussions and for comments on the manuscript, to Jan Derezi{\'n}ski, Albert Law, and Robert Wald for helpful discussions, and to the anonymous referee for comments that helped to improve the presentation of the results.